ankitects/anki-manual/templates/fields.md

 This would use Otoya when on an Apple device, and Haruka when on a Windows PC.

-Specifing a different speed is possible in some TTS implementations:
+Specifying a different speed is possible in some TTS implementations:

     {{tts fr_FR speed=0.8:SomeField}}